aliasgwynplaine/stonks_bot/README.md

 ## Disclaimer
 This is a personal project, yet.
 Feel free to use it or learn from it if you find it useful.
-However there's no straightforward way to launch the project if you have no prior experience with bot telegrams and google apps script.
+However there's no straightforward way to launch the project if you have no prior experience with telegram bots or google apps script.
 Maybe in the next few months I'll make a tutorial on how to install it.